Spencer-Kotys/Welcome-to-ROM/Planning/Architecture_Description.md

 ## OpenGL

 OpenGL is an open source API that is used to interact with the operating system/GPU to render 2D and 3D graphics.
+Godot uses this graphics API over the more common DirectX API because OpenGL is open source and cross platform.

 [Learn more about OpenGL here](https://en.wikipedia.org/wiki/OpenGL)